aitoroses/floxide/docs/examples/longrunning-node.md

 # Long-Running Node Example

-This example demonstrates how to use long-running nodes in the Flowrs framework for handling operations that take significant time to complete.
+This example demonstrates how to use long-running nodes in the Floxide framework for handling operations that take significant time to complete.

 ## Overview